María de la Purísima Salvat Romero: Life

 In 1966 she was sent to the Mother House of the congregation in Seville where she, in 1968, was named the Provincial of the Mother House.
 She eventually ascended to the position of Superior General in 1977 and was reelected thrice, remaining in office until her death.

-During her tenure, she oversaw the updating of the Constitution while attempting during her term to defend and uphold the charism of the congregation.
+During her tenure, she oversaw the updating of the constitution while attempting during her term to defend and uphold the charism of the congregation.
 She continued to safeguard the charism while focusing on a renewed fidelity to the message of the Gospel and the magisterium of the Catholic Church, as well as an added emphasis on Marian and Eucharistic devotion.
 Romero also met with the sick and the poor each morning, working tirelessly for them in terms of serving them food and cleaning their clothes.
 In her role as Mother General she attended the beatification of Angela of the Cross by Pope John Paul II on 5 November 1982.

-She was diagnosed with a tumor in 1994 and she faced her illness for the next four years with great docility to the will of God.
+Romero was diagnosed with a tumor in 1994 and she faced her illness for the next four years with great docility to the will of God.
 Romero died in Seville on 31 October 1998.

-Canonization

-Diocesan process and declaration as Venerable
+Beatification process

-The canonization process commenced with the declaration of "nihil obstat" (nothing against) on 13 January 2004 which bestowed upon her the title of Servant of God.
+The canonization process commenced with the declaration of nihil obstat ("nothing against") on 13 January 2004 which bestowed upon her the title of Servant of God.
 The cause opened in Seville and the local process spanned from 20 February 2004 until 15 November 2004.
 The process was validated on 2 July 2005.

-The Positio – documentation on her life of heroic virtue – was forwarded to the Congregation for the Causes of Saints in 2006 which allowed for Pope Benedict XVI to declare her as Venerable on 17 January 2009 after recognizing that she had lived a model life of heroic virtue – the requirement for being granted this posthumous title.
+The positio (documentation on her life of heroic virtue) was forwarded to the Congregation for the Causes of Saints in 2006 which allowed for Pope Benedict XVI to declare her venerable on 17 January 2009.

-Beatification

 A miracle attributed to her intercession was investigated on a local level that spanned from 4 November 2005 to 13 February 2006, and was validated on 13 December 2006.
-Pope Benedict XVI approved the miracle on 27 March 2010, paving the path for her beatification.
+Pope Benedict XVI approved the miracle on 27 March 2010.
 The miracle involved the curing of Ana Maria Rodriguez Casado who was cured at the age of three in 2004 after being in a vegetative state; the girl celebrated her First Communion at the beatification Mass.
 Cardinal Angelo Amato celebrated the beatification on 18 September 2010.